keyboardio/Kaleidoscope/plugins/Kaleidoscope-Colormap-Overlay/README.md

 # Colormap-Overlay

-The `ColormapOverlay` extension provides an easier way to apply color to specific combinations of keys and layers, regardless of the active LED mode.
+This plugin provides an easier way to apply color to specific combinations of keys and layers, regardless of the active LED mode.
 Colors are picked from a 16-color palette, provided by the [LED-Palette-Theme][plugin:l-p-t] plugin.
 The overlays are stored in `EEPROM`, and can be easily changed via the [FocusSerial][plugin:focusserial] plugin, which also provides palette editing capabilities.

  [plugin:focusserial]: Kaleidoscope-FocusSerial.md
  [plugin:l-p-t]: Kaleidoscope-LED-Palette-Theme.md